jasp-nerd/AI-Lesson-Helper/README.md

 2. Open Chrome and navigate to `chrome://extensions/`
 3. Enable "Developer mode" using the toggle in the top-right
 4. Click "Load unpacked" button
-5. Select the extracted folder (vu_extension) and click "Open"
+5. Select the extracted folder (AI-Lesson-Helper) and click "Open"

 ## Setup and Usage